Federal Drinking Water Standards – Keeping Water Safe

 Because federal drinking water standards do not apply to private wells, homeowners aren’t required to test their drinking water.
 Most health-concerning contaminants found in New Hampshire–including arsenic and lead–have no taste, color, or odor.
 “So you could be drinking bad water without knowing it.
 Even if you know you have a water quality problem, no one is going to make you do anything about it,” he explains.
 Guercia points out that some towns might require testing, but not treatment.
 While some banks writing home mortgages impose minimum water quality standards, these vary from company to company.

 For this reason, educating homeowners about water quality safety is important at Secondwind.
 Oftentimes, we hear from homeowners who have an obvious water quality issue, including staining or concerns around taste or smell.
 Once our technicians visit the home, they might recommend additional testing based on what they’re seeing.
 “I tell residential customers that their water quality is their responsibility and the best way to know what’s in it is to test it.
 Our goal is to make sure our customers have the information they need to determine what will make them feel safe,” Guercia says.

 Emerging Contaminants of Concern

-There is growing concern about the presence of emerging contaminants PFOA (perfluorooctanoic acid) and PFOS (perfluorooctane sulfonate).
+There is growing concern about the presence of emerging contaminants perfluoroalkyl and polyfluoroalkyl substances (PFAS).
 These and related manmade contaminants have been found in drinking water from 27 states, including Merrimack, New Hampshire.
 Presently, they are not regulated under the federal Safe Drinking Water Act, but are classified as contaminants under emergencing concern until further research on their health effects is conducted.

 Questions about Water Quality and Safety in NH